mattblasa/azure-comet/README.md

 <br>
 <br>
 Import will then take you to the import notebooks popup.
-Either drop the file or click to upload either Azure-DB-Comet.py or Azure DB-Comet_Jpyter.ipynb to the notebook.
+Either drop the file or click to upload either 'Azure-DB-Comet.py' or 'Azure DB-Comet_Jpyter.ipynb' to the notebook.

 ![Logo](https://i.ibb.co/BC0dyWJ/uploading-file.png)